-CONSUMER BEHAVIOR Fall, 3 credit hours
+BSAD 325 CONSUMER BEHAVIOR Fall, 3 credit hours

-This course explores consumer behavior and its internal and external influencers.
+Students explore consumer behavior and its internal and external influencers.
 Emphasis is placed on the consumer decision making process.
-Consumer behavior is analyzed for its significance in developing effective marketing communication, product positioning, and product promotion.
-Students apply consumer behavior theory to analyze consumer lifestyle data and identify customer profiles for products and their respective target markets.
+Consumer behavior is analyzed as a key component in developing effective produce design, positioning, and promotional strategies.
+Students also examine the role of consumer lifestyle data in segmenting the market into target markets.
 Three hours lecture per week.
-Prerequisites: 45 credit hours or permission of instructor.
+Prerequisites: Marketing (BSAD 203) and 45 credit hours, or permission of instructor.

-SALES FORCE MANAGEMENT Fall, 3 credit hours
+SALES FORCE MANAGEMENT Spring, 3 credit hours

-This course explores the principles of sales force management.
-The course is designed to benefit students across multiple disciplines, especially students planning to pursue a career in sales.
+Students explore the principles of sales force management.
+The course is designed to benefit students across multiple disciplines, especially stustudents across multiple disciplines, especially students planning to pursue a career in sales.
 Emphasis is placed on the following principles of sales force management: formulating and evaluating sales strategy, recruitment, training, motivation, performance evaluation, and sales force structure.
 Three hours lecture per week.
-Prerequisite: 30 hours of credit or permission of the instructor.
+Prerequisite: Marketing (BSAD 203) and 45 credits earned, or permission of the instructor.

-ADVANCED BUSINESS INTERNSHIP Fall/Spring/Summer, 3 credit hours
+BSAD 335 ADVANCED BUSINESS AND ACCOUNTING INTERNSHIP Fall and Spring, 3 credit hours

-This advanced business internship program is designed as an elective for students, on a space available basis and instructor's permission.
-Offers hands-on experience working with small business entrepreneurs in a confidential and professional environment.
-Allows the intern the opportunity to apply their educational, organizational and time management skills in solving real life business issues and assist less experienced interns.
-An intern's typical workweek would consume 12 hours of flextime, internal and/or external to the SBDC office as directed by business advisors.
-180 hours of internship.
-Prerequisite: NYS/SBDC Business Internship (BSAD 235) and permission of instructor.
+This advanced business internship program offers hands-on experience working with small business entrepreneurs in a confidential and professional environment.
+Students have the opportunity to apply their educational, organizational and time management skills In solving real life business issues and assist less experienced interns.
+Prerequisite: Completion of 45 credits and permission of instructor.

-BSAD 340/DHYG 340 MANAGEMENT COMMUNICATIONS Fall/Spring, 3 credit hours
+MANAGEMENT COMMUNICATIONS Spring and Fall 3 credit hours

 This course introduces students to the foundations of effective management communication.
 It focuses on communicating strategically and persuasively in a professional environment.
-Skills such as advocacy, framing issues clearly and strategically, preparing a team for communicating in a competitive environment, facilitating meetings, and adapting arguments to audiences' needs will be developed.
-Three hours lecture per week.
-Prerequisites: Expository Writing (ENGL 101) and junior level status or the permission of the instructor.
+Skills such as advocacy, framing issues clearly and strategically, preparing a team for communicating in a competitive environment, facilitating meetings,

-BSAD 345 TECHNOLOGICAL INNOVATIONS AND ENTREPRENEURSHIP Fall/Spring, 3 credits
+TECHNOLOGICAL INNOVATIONS AND ENTREPRENEURSHIP

+Fall/Spring, 3 credits